asskkord/shinabzo_D03_Linux/README.md

 Planet Earth, USA, California, nowadays.

-John have been working late, as usual, to avoid driving home through rush hour traffic.
+John (that's you) was working late as usual to avoid having to drive home in the rush hour traffic.
-You think there is no one else in the office but you, until you hear noises from the office next door.
+You thought you were the only one in the office, until you heard noises coming from the office next door.
-You don't pay much attention to it, any colleague might have stayed late to finish his business.
+You didn't pay much attention, it could just be a colleague staying late to finish their business.
-Suddenly you hear a yell from that very office (your colleague obviously thought he was alone):

-`-` Ugh, I am so tired of collecting system information by hand from these computers on Linux.
-I probably should have learned it better before applying for the job.
+Suddenly you heard a scream coming from that very office (your colleague obviously thought he was alone), "Ugh, I am so tired of collecting system information by hand from these computers on Linux.
+I probably should have learned it better before applying for the job."

-You quickly realise that this is your new system administrator, hired just a couple of weeks ago.
-At the initiative of your teammate Mike, Linux have been installed on several machines in the office.
+You quickly realised that this was your new system administrator, who had been hired just a few weeks before.
+On the initiative of your colleague Mike, Linux has been installed on several machines in the office.
-Your sysadmin is really trying, he's just unlucky to get a job now. \
+That sysadmin is really trying, he's just unlucky to get a job now. \
 "Poor guy," you thought.
 "I should try to help him, since I have the time!"

-You go to Mike's desk and do something bad: you look in his drawer.
-You are lucky to find exactly what you were looking for: clippings from articles about bash and shell.
+You went to Mike's desk and did something bad: looked in his drawer.
+Luckily, you found exactly what you're looking for: clippings of articles about Bash and Shell.

 ## Chapter II